maartenlb/data_format_5HIAA/README.md

 - **Time-Sensitive Pairing**: Only considers measurements taken within **six months** of each other as valid pairs.
 - **Modular Design**: Facilitates seamless integration of new data for future scalability.

-## Challenges Addressed
-1. **Pairing Measurements with Patients**:
-   - The script requires prior knowledge of which plasma and urine measurements belong to the same patient which it does extracts automatically.
-   - Mismatched or ambiguous patient identifiers are resolved systematically.

-2. **Future-Proofing**:
-   - Built with modularity to handle updates in data formats or structure without requiring extensive rewrites.

-3. **Edge Cases**:
-   - Handles missing data, irregular time intervals, and duplicate entries efficiently.

-4. **Time Constraints**:
-   - Implements logic to filter and pair measurements only if they occur within a six-month window.

 ## Usage
 1. **Input Files**:
    - The script expects data files in a specific format.
 Ensure plasma and urine datasets are prepared as per the examples provided in the dummy files.